NextronSystems/asgard-playbooks/check4logFOURj/README.md

 ![10.png](img/10.png)

 ## Playbook Creation
-Before you create the custom playbooks, you need to put some files into the `/var/lib/nextron/asgard2/playbook-files` directory:
+For the playbooks to work some files need to be put into the `/var/lib/nextron/asgard2/playbook-files` directory of ASGARD:

 1. The playbook scripts from this repo's [playbook-files](playbook-files)

+You can use the file upload feature during playbook creation to achieve that:

+![01.png](img/01.png)

-You can either do that beforehand using scp, rsync, WinSCP or whatever tool you use for Linux file transfer.
+If you need to edit or update the files, you can do that using scp, rsync, WinSCP or whatever tool you use for Linux file transfer.
 Do not forget to change the file ownership to **asgard2:asgard2**
-(e.g. `chown asgard2: /var/lib/nextron/asgard2/playbook-files/check4logFOURj*`).
+(e.g. `chown asgard2: /var/lib/nextron/asgard2/playbook-files/check4logFOURj*`), if it was changed by uploading.

-Or you can use the file upload feature during playbook creation:

-![01.png](img/01.png)

 ### How to Create a Playbook
 *This section explains how to create a playbook in detail.
 If you are familiar with ASGARD's playbook creation, see the overview of the next 2 sections.*